kwaschny/unwanted-twitch/tests/acceptance-tests.md

 1. Navigate between different pages on [twitch.tv](https://www.twitch.tv/).
 2. Use the "back" function (browser history).
 - [ ] Previously hidden covers should disappear.
-- [ ] A label to hide the item should appear on the top left corner of each cover.
+- [ ] A label to hide the item should appear on the top right corner of each cover.

 ## Test Case: Toggle extension works
 1. Click on the UnwantedTwitch icon in the extension bar.